michaelrafailyk/PencilModifier/README.md

 2. Shift key is held before starting to draw.
 3. Path is drawn.
 4. Close drawn path.
 5. Correct path direction.
-Step is optional and controlled by the `Menu > View > Pencil Modifier > Correct Path Direction` option, and is active by default.
+Step is optional and controlled by the `Menu > Path > Pencil Modifier > Correct Path Direction` option, and is active by default.
 It allows to draw a shape or counter shape without thinking what winding direction is correct.
 </details>

 ## Standalone scripts